quayzar/git-optimized-wordpress/README.md

  2. Clone this repository: `git clone https://github.com/quayzar/git-optimized-wordpress.git .`
  3. Delete the `.git` directory to separate your files from this repository: `rm -rf .git`
  4. Update `wp-config.php` with default [salts & keys](https://api.wordpress.org/secret-key/1.1/salt/).
- 5. If SSL is enabled, uncomment the `Force site through SSL` section of `wp-login.php` and `Redirect site through SSL` section of `.htaccess`.
+ 5. If SSL is enabled, uncomment the "Force site through SSL" section of `wp-login.php` and the "Redirect site through SSL" section of `.htaccess`.
  6. Create a new, project-specific repository:
 ```
 git init